SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ## Takeaway
-Spring Cloud Streams makes it super simple to develop event-driven microservices & applications!
-Note that you did not have to learn any messaging APIs in order to use Spring Cloud Streams.
+Spring Cloud Stream makes it super simple to develop event-driven microservices & applications!
+Note that you did not have to learn any messaging APIs in order to use Spring Cloud Stream.
 It allowed you to create an entire event creation, processing and receiving chain without having to use Messaging/Eventing APIs which allows your to focus on your business goals.

 Sample Code used in this tutorial can be found [in github](https://github.com/SolaceSamples/solace-samples-spring).